What Is Hepatitis?

-Hepatitis B virus (HBV) spreads from person to person through blood or other body fluids.
-It also can be passed from an infected mother to her unborn baby.
-In the United States, this most commonly happens through unprotected sex with someone who has the disease or from injecting drugs with shared needles that aren't sterilized.
+The hepatitis B virus spreads from person to person through blood or other body fluids.
+In the United States, this most commonly happens through unprotected sex with someone who's infected or from injecting drugs with shared needles that aren't sterilized.
+It also can pass from an infected mother to her unborn baby.

 Read more about hepatitis B.

-Like hepatitis B, the hepatitis C virus (HCV) spreads from person to person through blood or other body fluids, and can lead to cirrhosis or liver cancer.
-The most common way people become infected is by sharing drug paraphernalia such as needles and straws.
+The hepatitis C virus spreads from person to person through blood or other body fluids, and can lead to cirrhosis or liver cancer.
+The most common way people become infected is by sharing drug equipment such as needles and straws.
 People also can get hepatitis C from unprotected sex with an infected partner.
-And it can be passed from an infected mother to her unborn baby.
+And it can pass from an infected mother to her unborn baby.

 Hepatitis C is the most serious type of hepatitis.
 It's now one of the most common reasons for liver transplants in adults.
-Scientists have been trying for decades to develop a hepatitis C vaccine, but none has been successful yet.
+Scientists have been trying for decades to develop a hepatitis C vaccine, so far without success.
 Fortunately, medicines can now treat people with hepatitis C and cure them in most cases.